wenshanliu-slu0/HDS5230/XC_Data_Science_Application/ReadME.md

 **Source:**

-- All documents are retrieved from the official [National Cancer Institute XML sitemap](https://www.cancer.gov/sitemaps/pageinstructions.xml), which links to multiple PDF documents related to breast cancer prevention, screening, treatment, and survivorship.
+- All content is sourced from the official [National Cancer Institute XML sitemap](https://www.cancer.gov/sitemaps/pageinstructions.xml), which contains hundreds of links to educational pages about breast cancer.
+While the sitemap includes both PDF and HTML resources, the application primarily retrieves **HTML pages**, which are more structured and easier to parse for QA purposes.

+The system uses `WebBaseLoader` to crawl and load these HTML documents, skipping over non-text resources such as videos or PDFs.

 **Content:**

-- The application extracts text content from PDF files found in the sitemap.
-- These documents serve as the domain-specific knowledge base for the QA system.
+- Extracted HTML content includes information on breast cancer prevention, diagnosis, screening, treatment, etc.
-- Each passage is embedded using sentence-transformer models for similarity search.
+- Each document is split into smaller chunks for embedding and retrieval.
+- These chunks form the internal **domain-specific knowledge base** used to answer user questions.

 **Usage:**

 - When a user asks a question, the system compares it to the vectorized text from cancer.gov PDFs and selects the most semantically relevant passage.
-- A transformer-based QA model then extracts a concise answer from that passage.
+- The most semantically relevant content is retrieved and passed to `gpt-4o-mini`, which then generates a natural language answer grounded in the selected content.
+- If the internal knowledge base returns no relevant results, the system optionally queries **PubMed** for external biomedical literature (see [PubMed Integration](#-pubmed-integration-for-biomedical-retrieval)).

 ---